 The Constitution mandates that the State of Pakistan provide free public education to all children from the age of 5 to 16 years.
 This includes primary and secondary education.
 But free education has come with a price.
-Despite efforts to-date, Pakistan continues have one of the lowest indicators for attainment of its educational goals.
-According to the 2016 UNICEF report, approximately 44% of children remain out of school, representing approximately 22.8 million children with disparities across age-groups, gender and socio-economic status.
-Poor enrolment at primary school level, coupled with a low percentage who transition to secondary school, shows that relatively few students graduate from secondary school.
+Despite efforts to-date, Pakistan continues to have one of the lowest indicators for the attainment of its educational goals.
+According to the 2016 UNICEF report, approximately 44% of children remain out of school, representing approximately 22.8 million children with disparities across age-groups, gender, and socio-economic status.
+Poor enrolment at the primary school level, coupled with a low percentage who transition to secondary school, shows that relatively few students graduate from secondary school.

 “In the path to economic development, education has become a central element of the countries’ growth strategies.
 To be effective in the long run, improvements in education need to enable all children to have access to quality education without discrimination, to stay in the system until at least the end of upper secondary education, and to achieve the skills and knowledge they will need for effective social and labor market integration.”
 (Pakistan Education Statistics 2016-17, 25th Annual Report)